markblunk/dotfiles/README.md

 *.osx or *.linux so that they are loaded only when in that operating system.

 This directory should be placed in ~/.dotfiles to work correctly.
-To run first run the command source ~/.dotfiles/install.sh

-I also have a separate set of files, structured similarly, in the directory ~/.work-dotfiles .
-This directory contains all the stuff you don't want Github to see.
+Then `source ~/.dotfiles/install.sh` to set up.